 The interior grounds are lined with statues and mosaic tiles.
 A visit to the Palace of the Grandmaster is a wonderful way to spend an afternoon in Rhodes.

-If you are looking to get some nice panoramic view of the island of Rhodes, check out the Clock Tower.
+If you are looking to get a nice panoramic view of the island of Rhodes, check out the Clock Tower.

-Located next to the Gate of Amboise, just one of the many gates into the old town Rhodes is Parko Therme.
-This park is where many go to get the most Instagramable pictures in Rhodes.
+Located next to the Gate of Amboise, just one of the many gates into the old town of Rhodes is Parko Therme.
+Many go to this park to get the most Instagramable pictures in Rhodes.

 Along this wall concrete wall, you can find many picture-perfect photo opportunities.
 Just be aware of your surrounding.
 Rhodes is a safe place, but petty theft can happen anywhere.
 Don’t leave your items exposed for too long.

-After a couple of nights exploring the exciting Rhodes, I wanted to relax in a quiet and picturesque Greek village.
+After a couple of nights exploring exciting Rhodes, I wanted to relax in a quiet and picturesque Greek village.
 Symi, Greece, is the perfect Greek island getaway.
-I was curious about how many days was enough, and after visiting, I would say 1 night is sufficient.
+I was curious about how many days were enough, and after visiting, I would say 1 night is sufficient.

-5 Reasons To Go From Rhodes to Symi
+5 Reasons To Go From Rhodes Island to Symi Island

 - You can book independently by using travel guides